cicorias/Castle-Winbuntu/README.md

     https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim`
 1. Add a vim-plug section to your ~/.vimrc (or ~/.config/nvim/init.vim for Neovim): https://github.com/junegunn/vim-plug#usage
-1. Setting up YouCompleteMe is unfortunately still a WIP at the moment, mainly due to the older versions of vim packaged with both Ubuntu Trusty and Xenial.
-If you want Vim 8 (like I typically do) then you'll need to build this from source by following the instructions here: https://github.com/Valloric/YouCompleteMe/wiki/Building-Vim-from-source .
-There are a whole bunch of other things you'll likely need to sort out if you want, for instance, golang completion to work properly (again, still a wip for me currently), and likely end up with a combination of YCM with vim-git pulling in additonal binaries, etc...I'll add more to this section once I get this figured out (It's working on Centos 7 for me now...but WSL with Xenial is still eluding me slightly...)
+1. Setting up YouCompleteMe natively to support code-completion in WSL is unfortunately still a WIP for me, and tbth, a mostly failed experiment :( This appears to be mainly due to the limitations with my Windows/WSL build, although the dated versions of vim packaged with both Ubuntu Trusty and Xenial certainly haven't helped matters.
+If you want Vim 8 (generally preferred) then you'll need to build it from source by following the instructions here: https://github.com/Valloric/YouCompleteMe/wiki/Building-Vim-from-source . --Be careful to heed the warning for python2 vs. 3 when building your onfig, as there are issues when attempting to use both.

 ### Fonts

-I've included a .fonts directory that should have a large number of useful fonts.
-Here's also the link to a patched Inconsalata Awesome font:
+I've included a .fonts directory where I've been collected a number of useful fonts.
+Here's a link to a patched Inconsalata Awesome font as well which I've found to work particularly well with vim-airline:

-1. Download and install an Awesome patched font:
+1. Download and install the Awesome patched font:
   * <https://github.com/gabrielelana/awesome-terminal-fonts/raw/patching-strategy/patched/Inconsolata%2BAwesome.ttf>
-2. Again, I'm currently using ConEmu for my terminal, which although I'm not super-fond of the result, does allow for this font to be loaded up and used...Frankly, I am still finding this adjustmment chief among my many challenges in establishing/adopting a reasonable dev workflow on Windows...I've tried wsltty, which was fine --but didn't have (at least any obvious way) to do tabs, ~and am now looking squarely at Hyper.js which  I'll probably be switching to...~).
+2. Again, I'm currently using ConEmu for my terminal, and although not perfectly rendered, this font can be pretty easily loaded and used without much difficulty.
+Frankly, I am still finding the adjustmment to using something other than iterm2 chief among my many challenges in establishing/adopting a reasonable dev workflow on Windows.
+Howeverv I've only really begun exploring what's possible with ConEmu, and am always on the lookout for other interesting projects :)

-More to come, such as getting powerline-multiline to work ~with Hyper.js~, etc....